roylee0704/gron/README.md

 ### CRON
 An ADT that maintains a queue of entries/jobs, sorted by time (earliest).
+Cron keeps track of any number of entries, invoking the associated func as specified by the schedule.
+It may also be started, stopped and the entries may be inspected.

 - **Run()**.
 Core functionality, run indefinitely(go-routine), multiplex different channels/signals.
 - **Add(time, job)**.
 Signals `add` to add entry to cron.